DKiloDesigns/CreatorFlow/docs/CONTEXT_ENTRY.md

 3. **✅ Responsive Design Implementation** - Mobile-first approach fully implemented
 4. **✅ Mobile Experience Optimization** - Touch-friendly interface across all devices

-The CreatorFlow platform is now **production-ready** with a modern, responsive design that provides an excellent user experience across all device sizes.
+The floai.studio platform is now **production-ready** with a modern, responsive design that provides an excellent user experience across all device sizes.
 The dashboard redesign successfully removes redundant content while maintaining all functionality, and the calendar integration provides users with immediate access to their content planning tools.

 **Next Phase**: Advanced Features & Enhancements (Q2 2025)